RalphMcDougall/EUSIPCO-2025-CARMA/README.md

 This will be presented at the [European Signal Processing Conference (EUSIPCO)](https://eusipco2025.org/) in Palermo, Italy in September 2025.

+If you would like to use any of the code provided here, please cite the original paper.

 ## Code structure

 The code provided here is intended to be run as a script, with the entry-point being `main()` in `main.jl`.